The Language of Generalization: Case Study 2: Habitual Language

 The fixed-threshold habitual updates the interpreter model's prior beliefs differentially depending on the item.
 For instance, because of the distinctiveness of \emph{climbs mountains}, the fixed-threshold endorsement model fully endorses the habitual (\enquote{Mary climbs mountains}) even at a low frequency (Figure \ref{fig:habituals-endorsement-figure}A).
-However, the model cannot differentiate among different frequencies of doing the same action.
+However, the model cannot differentiate among different frequencies of doing the same action, because they are all above the truth-functional threshold.
 It is equally true that a person does an action with non-zero frequency for any frequency greater than zero, analogous to how \enquote{Some dogs are friendly} is equally true whether 20\% or 50\% or 80\% of dogs are friendly.

 Overall, the fixed-threshold model is able to predict only a fraction of the variance in human endorsements (\(r^2(93) = 0.299\); MSE=\(0.0369\)).
 The model does this by inferring that 10\% {[}1, 19{]} of the data is noise and that the speaker optimality parameter is 0.77 {[}0.70, 1.25{]}.